emagiz/emdocs/mds/howto/security-guide.md

 Staying on the latest cloud template version guards yourself against vulnerabilities in older versions of Java and OS for example.
 In addition it gives the user more options for monitoring the health of the cloud environment reducing the risk of a loss of availability of data (in a timely manner) without comprimising the integrity of the data.

-### Cloud access

-In the eMagiz cloud the access is restricted to those who have a legitimate reason to access it based on SLA level agreements.
-This means support engineers, consignment employees and your bus owner have access to your specific cloud setup.
-This access is per role furthermore limited.
-This means that consignment employees and bus owners can only see the logging of the runtimes on the machine and the ability to start/stop machines.

-Support engineers have the ability to see more in order to analyze problems on a lower level.

-All other users don't have access to the cloud setup as there is no need for access because they can perform the relevant actions on the cloud via the eMagiz portal.
-For more information on how please see [eMagiz Cloud Management](managing-emagizcloud.md)

 ## 3. Access to runtime / machine